GrahamDumpleton/mod_wsgi/docs/user-guides/request-pipeline.rst

 find which C extension is misbehaving and stop using it (or fix it).

-See :doc:`daemon-mode` for the structural overview of how this fits with the other recycling triggers.
+See :doc:`embedded-and-daemon-mode` for the structural overview of how this fits with the other recycling triggers.

 Recovery flow on graceful restart (SIGUSR1)